This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a medium bowl, beat shortening, icing sugar and salt, and almond extract if using, until smooth.
+- In a medium bowl, beat the shortening, icing sugar, salt, and almond extract (if using) until smooth.

-- Add sieved corn flour and all purpose flour, follow by almond flakes.
-Stir till well incorporated to become a soft dough.
+- Add the sieved corn flour and all-purpose flour, followed by the almond flakes.
+Stir until well incorporated to form a soft dough.

-- Roll dough between sheets of plastic until 1cm thick.
-Stain cookie cutter with some flour and cut into rounds.
-Arrange on baking sheets.
+- Roll the dough between sheets of plastic until it is 1 cm (½ inch) thick.
+Dust the cookie cutter with some flour and cut out rounds.
+Arrange the cookies on the baking sheets.

-- Bake in preheated oven at 160°C (325°F) for 20 minutes.
-Remove and let cool completely.
-Store in airtight container.
+- Bake in the preheated oven at 160°C (325°F) for 20 minutes.
+Remove from the oven and let cool completely.
+Store in an airtight container.

 Notes